esphome/esphome-docs/components/lvgl.rst

 ``slider``
 **********

-The Slider widget looks like a bar supplemented with a knob.
+The slider widget looks like a bar supplemented with a knob.
 The user can drag the knob to set a value.
-Just like Bar, Slider can be vertical or horizontal.
+Just like bar, slider can be vertical or horizontal.
+The size of the indicator foreground and the knob position is set according to the current ``value`` of the slider.

 .. figure:: /components/images/lvgl_slider.png
     :align: center